Suicide-squad-CLV/be-task-mgmt/CODING-GUIDE.md

 4. Seeding the database

-   _We used `typeorm-seeding` as the package for helping to seeding our data_
+   _We used `typeorm-extension` as the package for helping to seeding our data_

    ```
-   yarn migrate:seed
+   yarn seed:run
    ```

 ## Serve your application